sixcrm/SixCRMServerless/model/redshift/README.md

 * `d_resultimes.sql` - dimensional table creation and row insertion

 **IN WORK** Change the compression type on columns for better performance

+## Folder structure:

+### Migration Folder

+Contains the migration scripts need to move the model, or data, from one consistent state to the next.

+### Schemas

+Contains the ddl for schema creation in the database

+### Seed referential

+Contains csv files for ingest into Redshift of referential data.
+Referential data is data that is persistent and does not change with the database state but is needed from normal query functionality.

+### Seeds

+Seeds needed for sanity checks,structural checks etc..

+### System

+Contains "system" tables needed from normal functionality of continuous integration

+### Tables

+Contains tables of the SixCRM Redshift analytical database model